binipringle/contracts/_texts/0-outline.md

 -	 Charles Embry is arguing that following the expiration of his employment contract at Hargadine, he was reemployed by McKittrick, the president of Haggardine McKittrick Dry Goods Company, to work for another year.
 -	McKittrick is arguing that he never reemployed Embry.
 - **Rule:** If the words or acts of two parties would be understood by a reasonable person to manifest the intention of both parties to enter into a contract, a contract is created, regardless of whether a party did not intend to enter into the contract so long as a reasonable person would find that the inner intention is not embodied in the words used by or acts of the parties.
 (62 4th para)
-- **Illustration**
-- In McKittrick, the court found Embry did not satisfy the positioned reasonable person standard because it was reasonable for an employee in Embry's position to believe when he heard "go ahead, your are all right, get your men out, don't let that worry you," combined with surrounding circumstances such as the past interactions between employer and employee, that he was contracted by McKittrick for another year.
-Therefore, there was a contract between McKittrick and Embry.
-Here, the court will likely find [rule] because [legally relevant facts from exam].

 ## Terms can be implied

 **RLM Dist.
 Co. v.
 W.A.
 Taylor, Inc.**

+In RLM Dist.
+Co. v.
+W.A.
+Taylor, Inc., the court found found that custom and practice in the industry was sufficient to imply an agreement because the custom in the industry was that if you transfer a business you also transfer distribution rights.
+In RLM, the court found that absent any other facts, it was reasonable to believe that parties were following custom.
+Therefore, there was an agreement between RLM and Taylor.
+Here, the court will likely find [rule] because [legally relevant facts from exam].

 - **Issue:** Whether custom and practice in the industry was sufficient to imply an agreement between the parties.
 - **Rule:** Contract assent can be express or implied.
 Agreements can be implied in whole or in part through conduct alone or through usage of trade. *See RST Contracts Section 4* An implied agreement concerning the issue of transferability may arise in the absence of a specific agreement to the contrary if custom or practice in the industry provides for such an understanding.
 - **Holding:** The court found that custom and practice in the industry was sufficient to imply an agreement between the parties.
 - **Factual arguments in support of that holding:** In the RLM case, the custom in the industry was that if you transfer a business you also transfer distribution rights.
 So a reasonable person would believe that here too.
 So absent any other facts a party would be reasonable to believe that parties were following custom.
 If you don't follow custom you have to be explicit.
 - **Factual counterarguments:** Transferability was not explicit.
-- **Illustration**
-- In RLM, the court found ... did/did not satisfy [ASSENT to the terms of the contract] because a reasonable person wouldd think assent to the transfer of distribution rights was implied upon sale of the business based on the conduct and custom/practice in the industry to transfer such rights this way.
-Therefore, the term was impliedly included in the contract for sale of the business.

 Note: The very fact that you are using the objective test means that there was no express intent - no "I promise to sell you my car" - implied agreement can arise by virtue of conduct and custom or practice in the industry - use objective test.

 ## Policy

-Differences between objective and subjective tests:

-The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist.
+**Differences between objective and subjective tests:** The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist.
 This assumption is controversial.
-(59)  When resolving disputes, courts using the objective approach to determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
+However, for lack of a better system, courts generally use the objective standard to determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
 Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) and the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.* Subjective test allows for differences between people.
 It prevents contracts being formed by accident.

-## Three variations
+The problem with the subjective theory of interpretation is that it is extremely difficult to determine what people actually thought.

+The critique of the reasonable person test, whichever way you look at it, is the problem of bias, of essentializing.
+Race.
+Gender.
+Class.
+The objective test is the test that courts use, because it's more rational than the subjective test.
+So we have to figure out how to use it in the least harmful way.
+The key is that either a reasonable person interpreted something in a way or *should have* interpreted it in that way.

 ## Universal RP test